NodeScriptLang/adapter-sql/README.md

 ## Usage

 1. Ensure your adapter and database are deployed.
-Refer to the [Readme](./README.md) for guidance.
 2. Login to [Nodescript](https://nodescript.dev/login)
 3. Either open an existing graph in your chosen workspace, or create a new one.